Academic Visitor Programme

 - Academic Visitors will be granted access to university libraries and services.Visiting fellows are granted full access to our electronic resources.

 All academic visitors are invited to attend our faculty, external and PhD research seminars.
-We offer desk space in Gloucester Building located at our Northampton Square campus.
+We offer shared office space on a hotdesking basis in Gloucester Building located at our Northampton Square campus.

 How long is the programme?

-The maximum duration that an Academic Visitor may be permitted to stay at The City Law School is twelve weeks, or one-term, subject to the possibility of approved extension.
+The maximum duration that an Academic Visitor may be permitted to stay at The City Law School is twelve weeks, or one-term.

 Visa & Accommodation